Adela de Warenne

-Adela de Warenne (born c.
-1170) was an Anglo-Angevin noblewoman and the mistress of her half-first cousin King John.
+Adela de Warenne (c.
+1170 – ?) was an Anglo-Angevin noblewoman and the mistress of her half-first cousin King John.

 Family

 Adela was born about 1170.
 She had a brother, William de Warenne, 5th Earl of Surrey and two sisters.

-Her father was Hamelin de Warenne, Earl of Surrey, the illegitimate son of Geoffrey of Anjou, Count of Anjou, who was born when Geoffrey was estranged from his wife, Empress Matilda.
+Adela's father was Hamelin de Warenne, Earl of Surrey, the illegitimate son of Geoffrey of Anjou, Count of Anjou, who was born when Geoffrey was estranged from his wife, Empress Matilda.
 He was the half-brother of King Henry II of England and was loyal to his brother.
 He became jure uxoris Earl of Surrey on his marriage and adopted his wife's surname de Warenne.

-Her mother was Isabel de Warenne, 4th Countess of Surrey, the widow of William of Blois, Count of Boulogne, the second son of Stephen, King of England and Matilda I, Countess of Boulogne.
+Adela's mother was Isabel de Warenne, 4th Countess of Surrey, the widow of William of Blois, Count of Boulogne, the second son of Stephen, King of England and Matilda I, Countess of Boulogne.
 Isabel was of the wealthiest heiresses in England as the only surviving child of William de Warenne, 3rd Earl of Surrey and his wife, Adela of Ponthieu, Countess of Surrey.

 Marriages

 Adela married firstly Robert de Newburgh.

-She married secondly, William Fitz-William of Sprotborough.
+Adela married second, William Fitz-William of Sprotborough.
 They had a son, Sir Thomas Fitz-William.

-She also became "associated with" her half-first cousin King John, as his mistress.
+Adela also became "associated with" her half-first cousin King John, as his mistress.
 They were both grandchildren of Geoffrey V, Count of Anjou by different mothers.
 They had one illegitimate child Richard FitzRoy, Baron Chilham (c.
 1190), also known as Richard of Dover, Richard Fitzroy, Richard Fitz-John and Ricardo filio Regis.
 He married Rohese de Dover, daughter and heiress of Fulbert de Dover and had issue.